Daniel-Walbolt/vuelidify/README.md

 		// Strongly type the expected params object to have intellisense
 		params: ValidatorParams<T, K, V, A>
 	) => {
-		// you can do whatever you want a normal validator can in here.
+		// you can do whatever a normal function can do here.
-		// Return undefined, an array of validators, or a validation result.
+		// However, you must return undefined, an array of validators, or a validation result.
 		// In this case, we're checking the value of the property against an email regex. return {
 			isValid: params.value ?
 RegExp(/^(([^<>()[\]\\.,;:\s@"]+(\.[^<>()[\]\\.,;:\s@"]+)*)|(".+"))@((\[[0-9]{1,3}\.[0-9]{1,3}\.[0-9]{1,3}\.[0-9]{1,3}])|(([a-zA-Z\-0-9]+\.)+[a-zA-Z]{2,}))$/).test(params.value) : false,